wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Dev dependencies are things that are not needed for the application to run, but they are needed in order for someone to work on the application.
 For example React or Vue is a dependency, and a dev dependency would be the tooling needed in order to work on React or Vue projects.

-After a couple of minutes it will finish installing and it will be listed under `devDepdencies`.
+After a couple of minutes it will finish installing and it will be listed under `devDependencies`.

 ```json
 {